-You can use it on Windows computers (with speakers and a headset) and even on some smart TVs.
+You can use it on PCs and Macs (with speakers and a headset) and even on some smart TVs.
 To use it on your mobile, download the free mobile app (works on iPhones, Android phones and Windows phones).
 You can also make Skype calls using your landline via a home phone adapter, or a cordless home phone with Skype already built in.

 Whichever way you choose, if the person you're calling has Skype too, you won't pay.
 So someone using Skype on an iPhone in the UK to call someone using Skype on their TV in the US is free, for example.

 Never automatically use Skype to make a phone call

 While it's free to call a Skype contact, using Skype to call real phone numbers abroad is by no means the cheapest way.
 For example, using Skype in the UK to call a US landline would cost 1.8p/min plus a 3.1p connection fee.
 Yet call via provider Localphone, and it's only 0.5p/min (no connection fee) – so always check competitors' rates.

 - Cost to use: Calls are free to other Skype users, or chargeable if calling a landline/mobile number not on Skype, but the app uses a small amount of data which may cost unless you're on wi-fi

 - Can be used on: Mobiles, tablets, Windows computers, Macs, landline phones, some smart TVs, some games consoles

 If you've got an iPhone, iPad or iPod Touch, you can make free video calls to other Apple users.
 Those with iOS 7 or later on their device can also make audio-only calls – "FaceTime Audio".
 Mac computers with OS X 10.6.6 or above are also compatible with FaceTime.